dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    INIT_BEG
      Specify the beginning initialization time to be used in the analysis.
-Format can be controlled by INIT_TIME_FMT.Seereference "subsec:SC_Timing_Control_Looping-by-Initialization" for more information.
+Format can be controlled by INIT_TIME_FMT.
+See reference :ref:`Looping by Initialization Time<Looping by Initialization Time>` for more information.

      | *Used by:*  All
      | *Family:*  [config]
      | *Default:*  Varies

    INIT_END
      Specify the ending initialization time to be used in the analysis.
-Format can be controlled by INIT_TIME_FMT.Seereference "subsec:SC_Timing_Control_Looping-by-Initialization" for more information.
+Format can be controlled by INIT_TIME_FMT.See reference :ref:`Looping by Initialization Time<Looping by Initialization Time>` for more information.

      | *Used by:*  All
      | *Family:*  [config]